RaihanurRahman2022/OS-Tutorial/README.md

 ### Program:
   - A program is a static set of instructions written in a programming language, stored on a disk or other storage medium.
 It is a passive entity that only defines what the computer is supposed to do.
 It becomes an active process only when the OS loads and executes it.

+### Key Features of a Program:
+  - **Static Code**: Programs are stored as files—often in binary form—after compilation.
+They do not perform any function until executed.
+Examples: `.exe`, `.out`.
+  - **File Format**: Depending on the OS, programs use different executable formats:
+    - **ELF (Executable and Linkable Format)**: Used in Linux.
+    - **PE (Portable Executable)**: Used in Windows.
+  - **Dependency on OS**: A program cannot run by itself.
+It depends on the operating system to allocate memory, schedule CPU time, and handle hardware interactions.

 ### Thread:
   - A thread is the smallest unit of execution within a process.
 If a process is a large task, then threads are the smaller subtasks within it.
 A process can have one or multiple threads.
 Each thread                 represents a single sequence of instructions executed independently.